Nahush28/ece461-project/README.md

 Responsive Maintainence which rates the project on how much maintainence the project receives License compatability which rates the projects compatability with LGPLv2.1 license

-Finally the Net score of a repository is calculated using the following formula Net Score = (license compatibility score)* (correctness score + 3* responsiveness score + Bus Factor + 2 * low-ramp up time) / 7
+Finally the Net score of a repository is calculated using the following formula Net Score = (license compatibility score + correctness score + 3* responsiveness score + Bus Factor + 2 * low-ramp up time) / 8.0